 - Eating a balanced diet, limiting snacks and avoiding sugary drinks and foods

-- Protecting your teeth by rinsing with a mixture of baking soda and warm water to neutralize any stomach acids if you are experiencing morning sickness
+- Protecting your teeth by rinsing with a mixture of baking soda and warm water to neutralise any stomach acids if you are experiencing morning sickness

 - Following any home care recommendations or required treatments your dentist may suggest, such as an antibacterial mouth rinse